Si prefieres español, favor de hacer clic aquí.

 The family’s closest option for medical care (located an hour’s walk from their community) is a clinic staffed only part-time by a nurse, and–as is often the case with public clinics in the rural Sierra Madre region of Chiapas–no doctor.
 The family made arrangements and paid a series of fares for transportation to a city some four hours away from where they live, and there a doctor gave them the grim news about what it was that had been keeping Ernesto from walking, causing him to trip and bump into things when he did, and making him cry even when what he needed was already within reach: their one-year-old son had cataracts in both of his eyes.
 What’s more, they were told that the surgeries their son needed would cost them $70,000 Mexican pesos.

 “They were charging $70,000 pesos,” said Florinda, “and we have no money.”
-She turned to her husband, “He just works planting his corn crop and beans; that’s all that we grow here, nothing more.”
+She turned to her husband, “He just works planting his corn crop and beans.
+That’s all that we grow here.
+There is nothing more.”

 The family’s adobe brick home is one of the farthest from the center of a small, rural community situated on a steep hillside in the Sierra.
 From the unpaved road, a well-trodden path winds upwards, through the trees and past a few neighbors’ homes before leading (with considerable effort) to theirs.
 From this high perch, there’s an expansive view of the surrounding slopes rising almost as sharply as the one their home is on.
 The peaks of the surrounding mountains disappear into the heavy grey cloud cover above.
 On small clearings dotting the forested banks, they and their neighbors grow the corn and beans that Florinda is referring to.